leapfrogtechnology/LF-Bulletin-board/USAGE.md

 ## Changing Bulletin Priority

-On the Bulletin Board dashboard screen, click on side handle of the bulletin to change its list priority.
-Move the bulletin entry higher/lower to change the list entry on when you want to show the entry.
+On the Bulletin Board dashboard screen, click on side handle of a bulletin entry to change its priority in the list.
+Drag and drop the bulletin entries and arrange them in the order you prefer.

 <img  src="assets/change_priority.png"/>